 Here below is a bio that one of my publishers prepared:

 “Erich Hoyt has spent much of his life on or near the sea, working with whales and dolphins and marine conservation.
-An award-winning author, he has written or co-written 20 books and hundreds of magazine articles on whales, dolphins, as well as ants, insects, wild plants and other subjects.
+An award-winning author, he has written or co-written 21 books and hundreds of magazine articles on whales, dolphins, as well as ants, insects, wild plants and other subjects.
+His latest book is an all new version of an earlier title CREATURES OF THE DEEP (Nov.
+2014, 288pp, 135 photos, hardcover, 9 x 11 inches) available on all the Amazon websites and from book stores everywhere.

 “In April 2013, at the annual European Cetacean Society conference, held in Portugal, Erich was given the society’s annual Mandy McMath Conservation Award for contributions to conservation.

 “Erich is currently Senior Research Fellow with WDC, Whale and Dolphin Conservation in the UK, and Head of WDC’s Global Campaign for Marine Protected Areas.
 For the past decade, he has jointly directed the first killer whale (orca) study in Russia (based in Kamchatka), as well as (since 2009) the Russian Cetacean Habitat Project — both of them international collaborations with Russian scientists.
 The Far East Russia Orca Project (FEROP) has won the prestigious Klüh Prize for Innovation in Science ($10,000 prize) from Germany.
 In 2007 Erich began working with the nonprofit marinebio.org site as director of Marine Mammals.
 In 2008-09, he co-chaired the program committee and was a member of the steering committee for the first ever conference on marine mammal protected areas (www.icmmpa.org), held in Hawaii.
-After helping to organize the second conference in Martinique in November 2011 and editing the proceedings, he is currently helping to plan a third conference in Australia for 2014.
+After helping to organize the second conference in Martinique in November 2011 and the third conference in Adelaide, Australia, in November 2014, and editing the proceedings, he is currently helping to plan a fourth conference in Mexico for 2016.

 “In December 2010 he helped organize the program and was keynote speaker at the United Nations University in Tokyo, Japan, for the ‘New Tales about Whales in Science, Society and Art’ Symposium and the Global Whale Watching Conference.
 In tandem with these events, he helped produce a successful art gallery exposition — sponsored by philanthropist Peter Hall for The Beautiful Whale Project — that brought US photographer Bryant Austin’s life-size whale photographs to Japan for the first time and featured the animations of Japanese artist Haruyoshi Kawai.